 The shower area and bathroom were all well maintained and the receptionist was kind enough to give me a tour.

 Polaris Lounge – Bar and Buffet Area

 Polaris Lounge – Conclusion

 As I mentioned above, this lounge exceeded my expectations and I had some very high expectations going in.
-Even though I forgot to measure the wifi speed, I can assure you it was very fast when I was connected through my cellphone.
-This lounge has it all-excellent dining, comfortable sleeping rooms, spacious shower rooms, variety of seating areas, fast internet connectivity, vibrant bar area, and more.
-The Polaris brand of lounges is the standard barrer for U.S. lounges and I hope I have the opportunity to visit one again in the near future.
+Even though I forgot to measure the wifi speed, I can assure you it was very fast when I was connected through my cell phone.
+This lounge has it all-excellent dining, comfortable sleeping rooms, spacious shower rooms, a variety of seating areas, fast internet connectivity, a vibrant bar area, and more.
+The Polaris brand of lounges is the standard for U.S. lounges and I hope I have the opportunity to visit one again in the near future.
 This lounge gets a 5/5 rating.